Tehcn/rev.js/README.md

 new Rev({
  port: 8080,

- showDebug: false, // debug info isn't too important most of the time
+ // debug info isn't too important most of the time
+ // but it can be useful if you did something stupid
+ showDebug: false,

- rootDir: __dirname, // im working to fix this, but no promises });
+ // im working to fix this, but no promises
+ // for now, it needs to be an "absolute" path
+ rootDir: __dirname,

+ // this is 100% optional, but can be useful
+ // when you want more functionality than just
+ // what rev.js provides by default
+ elysia: (app) => app
+});
 ```

 In your `pages/_layout.html` file, is your (you guessed it) main layout.
-Any `pages/**/_page.html` will go in `Outlet` built-in component.
+Any `pages/**/_page.html` will go in the `Outlet` built-in component.

 Here's the absolute *bare minimum* `pages/_layout.html`: